 - Persons under contract with such insurer to provide claims or underwriting information

 - Radio and television stations licensed by the FCC

 State and Federal Agencies authorized to have access to such reports by any provision of the law

-Any person claiming one of the above exemptions will need to submit a Sworn Statement For Traffic Crash Report Information, and provide valid photo-ID or qualifications when receiving requested report.
+Any person claiming one of the above exemptions will need to submit a Sworn Statement For Traffic Crash ADA, and provide valid photo-ID or qualifications when receiving requested report.

 Please be advised that your request would require extensive time and research to provide the video for inspection and/or copying.
 Redacting any exempt or confidential information will be necessary and will require additional time.

 Pursuant to §119.07(4)(d), Florida Statutes, compliance with your request as written will result in a special service charge representing the labor costs actually incurred by this agency for clerical and supervisory assistance attributable to your request.